High Pass Filters

-The Bode Plot or Frequency Response Curve above for a High Pass filter is the exact opposite to that of a low pass filter.
+The Bode Plot or Frequency Response Curve above for a passive high pass filter is the exact opposite to that of a low pass filter.
 Here the signal is attenuated or damped at low frequencies with the output increasing at +20dB/Decade (6dB/Octave) until the frequency reaches the cut-off point ( ƒc ) where again R = Xc.
 It has a response curve that extends down from infinity to the cut-off frequency, where the output voltage amplitude is 1/√2 = 70.7% of the input signal value or -3dB (20 log (Vout/Vin)) of the input value.

 The cut-off frequency point for a first order high pass filter can be found using the same equation as that of the low pass filter, but the equation for the phase shift is modified slightly to account for the positive phase angle as shown below.

 Cut-off Frequency and Phase Shift

 The circuit gain, Av which is given as Vout/Vin (magnitude) and is calculated as:

 Calculate the cut-off or “breakpoint” frequency ( ƒc ) for a simple passive high pass filter consisting of an 82pF capacitor connected in series with a 240kΩ resistor.

 Second-order Low Pass Filter

 Again as with low pass filters, high pass filter stages can be cascaded together to form a second-order (two-pole) filter as shown.

 Second-order High Pass Filter

 The above circuit uses two first-order filters connected or cascaded together to form a second-order or two-pole high pass network.
 Then a first-order filter stage can be converted into a second-order type by simply using an additional RC network, the same as for the 2nd-order low pass filter.
 The resulting second-order high pass filter circuit will have a slope of -40dB/decade (-12dB/octave).